The error: 'The RPC server is unavailable' is encountered when the server needs to access a remote computer.

 - Does a DNS entry exist for the remote computer?

-Are the following Microsoft Windows services disabled?
+- Are the following Microsoft Windows services enabled?

 - Remote Procedure Call (RPC)